-Metal roofing has always been known as one of the toughest materials available to use for a roof, and most roofing panels carry Class 3 or 4 ratings.
+Metal roofing has always been known as one of the toughest materials available to use for a roof, and most metal roofing panels carry Class 3 or 4 ratings.
 Just choosing any metal roof will leave many owners with regrets after the next big hail storm.
 This has to do with the testing itself.
-While UL 2218 (and other testing standards) measure the ability of a material to stand up to rips, tears, holes and penetrating issues, it does not consider the visual appearance of the material once the testing is complete.
-In other words, your roof may still be 100% structurally sound after a severe hail storm, but will also look like someone took a baseball bat to every inch of your roof.
+While UL 2218 (and other testing standards) measures the ability of a material to stand up to rips, tears, holes and penetrating issues, it does not consider the visual appearance of the material once the testing is complete.
+In other words, your roof may still be 100% structurally sound after a severe hail storm, but could also look like someone took a baseball bat to every inch of your roof.
 Beyond a visual nuisance, some insurance companies who provide a discount for metal roofing will not cover cosmetic damage caused by hail as your roof is still intact and structurally sound.

 Cosmetic Hail Dents & Dimples

 To minimize cosmetic damage, you need to take into account the design of the panel itself.
-Many standing seam roofs have large, flat surfaces that show smaller imperfections due to their smooth uniform appearance.
+Many standing seam metal roofs have large, flat surfaces that show smaller imperfections due to their smooth uniform appearance.
 Breaking up a standing seam panel with striations or ribs will help minimize the visual impact of dents, as well as help with expansion and contraction in areas prone to temperature swings.

 One of the best panel styles at minimizing the visual impact of dents from hail is the corrugated roofing panel.
-The design of a corrugated panel makes it extremely durable as the corrugations greatly increase steel’s already impressive tensile strength.
+The design of a corrugated roofing panel makes it extremely durable as the corrugations greatly increase steel’s already impressive tensile strength.
 This improved strength makes corrugated panels harder to have damage inflicted upon their surface.
-If imperfections are created, the corrugated panels have the added benefit of breaking up the sight lines and hiding these small visual imperfections better than other panels styles.
+If imperfections are created, the corrugated roofing panels have the added benefit of breaking up the sight lines and hiding these small visual imperfections better than other panels styles.
 For these reasons, corrugated roofing panels are among the most durable and best options for roofs in areas subject to hail storms.

 Is Thicker Steel Better?